kawofong/cs589_final_project/data/cheesecake/features/README.txt

 Attribute Information:

 This problem has the following inputs:

-1. Recipe ID
+tree
-2. Number of ingredients
+1. Number of ingredients
-3-12.
+	2-11.
 Existence of top k used recipe ingredients
-13. Number of recipe instructions
+12. Number of recipe instructions
-14. Lexical diversity of recipe instructions
+13. Lexical diversity of recipe instructions
-15-24.
+	14-23.
 Existence of top k used verbs in recipe instructions
+24. Calorie
+25. Total preparation + cook time

+tree
+1. Number of ingredients
+	2-11.
+Existence of top k used recipe ingredients
+12. Number of recipe instructions
+13. Lexical diversity of recipe instructions
+	14-23.
+Existence of top k used verbs in recipe instructions
-25. Calorie
+24. Calorie
-26. Total preparation + cook time
+25. Total preparation + cook time

 The only output is:
 27. Star rating